-We hope to be able to hold the 2021 Summer School on Mathematics of Random Systems overseas as a residential course.
+We hope to be able to hold the 2021 Summer School on Mathematics of Random Systems overseas in September.
 You will need to attend this 5 day course of lectures and classes.
 Students may be required to prepare a presentation on their research for the school.